Bp3289/fullStack-JS-App/README.md

 2. Create a `.get()` (`#show`) route in Express that returns one of your hardcoded cards based on ID.
 3. Create a `.post()` (`#create`) route in Express that adds a hardcoded card to your array of hardcoded cards.

+And finally:

+1. Go back to your Cards Controller on your front end, and replace the Heroku address in your `$http` calls with the address of your local server.

 By the end of this step, you should not need any hardcoded data on your front-end, nor any 3rd party APIs.
 We're getting there.

 For reference, you can examine your work in the [Express Routing Lab](https://github.com/den-wdi-2/express-routing-lab) or the [Express Personal API Lab](https://github.com/den-wdi-2/express-personal-api)